Heritage & Planning Issues

 - 677 Victoria St (former Honeywell site).
 Large-scale development in sensitive riverside area.
 Completed.

-Queens Parade Activity Centre plan (Amendment C231) supports development up to 14 storeys and threatens the heritage streetscape and skyline.
-This Amendment is before a Planning Panel in August 2019.
-Report expected in October 2019.
+Queens Parade Activity Centre plan (Amendment C231) supported development up to 14 storeys in some parts and six storeys behind the shops, threatening the heritage streetscape and skyline.
+After much community input a revised Amendment went before a Planning Panel in August 2019 and with further revisions was passed by Council in February 2020.
+Awaiting Ministerial approval.

 - 64 Alexandra Pde, the former Provan’s site.
 State government rezoning.